gregorriegler/gregorriegler.github.io/_drafts/2023-01-10-solo-programming-considered-bad.md

 Without trust, rotations get bogged down, which hinders the flow.

 ### Hard Rotations vs "Finish Your Thought"
-When the timer sounds, you have the option to do a hard rotation, where work stops immediately and team members rotate positions.Another option is to take some time and finish your current thought, known as "Finish Your Thought" (FYT).
+When the timer sounds, you have the option to do a hard rotation, where work stops immediately and team members rotate positions.
+Another option is to take some time and finish your current thought, known as "Finish Your Thought" (FYT).
 FYT is useful for completing something small or finishing a line of code.
 However, when it takes too long, it can disrupt the flow of the team.
 People might forget or even ignore that the timer rang at all.